nisanthchunduru/instaloan/README.md

 ### Todos

-- Don't approve all loans.
-Randomly disapprove a percentage of loans.
 - Add form validations to the backend
 - Add ability to easily go forwards/backwards.
 Prefill forms that have been previously completed.
 - Refactor app.py